So, you've started a new job or are about onboarding a new team member. What's next?

 - Practicing stress management techniques like mindfulness meditation or regular exercise.

-AI tools, like Small Steps, can help you automatically generate action items in seconds.
+AI tools, like our AI Action Plan Generator, can help you automatically generate action items in seconds:

 3. Deliverables & Measures of Success